Staring at a blank page with the cursor blinking at you can be intimidating.

 This is where you shift focus away from the restaurant and back to the guest.
 It’s time for you to share what you provide your customers that no one else does.

-It’s a good idea to work some keywords into your restaurant’s About Us page.
+Work some keywords into your restaurant’s About page.
 Do a little keyword research to see what terms you could try to rank for.
-(If you’re not familiar with keywords, download this guide for a quick explanation and some free resources to get you started.)
+(If you’re not familiar with SEO keywords, download this guide for a quick explanation and some free resources to get you started.)

 For example, maybe you have a local Mexican restaurant.
-The term “best margaritas in Austin” gets 1,300 searches per month, and has a search difficulty of 6.
-That’s crazy low.
-So if you can work “best margaritas in Austin” into your website a few times, you may be able to get some of that traffic to your site.
+The term “best margaritas in Austin” gets 1,300 searches per month, and has very low competition.
+So if you can work “best margaritas in Austin” and related terms into your website, you may be able to get some of that traffic to your site.
 The About Us page is a perfect place to include that phrase.

-I use Ubersuggest to do this kind of research.
-It’s a free, easy-to-use tool that doesn’t overcomplicate things like some of the other keyword tools out there.
+Ubersuggest is one of my favorite tools for this kind of research.
+It’s free and it doesn’t overcomplicate things like some of the other keyword tools out there.

 What should it sound like?

 You’re not Shakespeare, and that’s okay.
-Neither am I. You’re writing for the masses.
+Neither am I. You’re writing for normal, everyday people.
 That means it should be simple and easy to understand.
 And don’t scoff at simple.
 You know who consistently wrote at a 5th-grade reading level?
 Hemingway.
 Simple makes for great writing.

 Your restaurant’s About Us page should sound like you.
 If you run a fun, laid back place, keep that tone consistent in your writing.
 That means contractions, short sentences, maybe a joke or two.